 I have had Crohn's since age 18, and I am now almost 34 years old.
 It has become worse and now I went for my first Remicade treatment.
 I am afraid that my immune system will not function well, and I will not be able to fight off other diseases.

 My problem is that I am allergic to tree nuts, so I can not make many of the treats discussed in Elaine Gottschall's book.
 Do you think that I can still be successful on SCD diet?
 GN

 I'm so glad to hear that you're considering the SCD!
 It truly does work, and is totally worth the effort it takes, especially at the beginning as you learn the ropes.

 I do think that you could be successful on the SCD while avoiding nuts.
 I actually go for days or weeks without eating a nut flour recipe.
 There are many foods that you can eat that are legal, and you can get plenty of variety and nutrition without the nuts.
 Also, once you have been symptom-free for a few months, you can try cooking with coconut flour (it's fibrous so it's not recommended at the start of the diet).
-We have a couple of good coconut flour recipes in the Nov/Dec issue of our web magazine "I Want to Thrive!" and my mom and I are working on another separate publication that will contain recipes with coconut flour and information on how to cook with coconut flour.
+We have a couple of good coconut flour recipes in the Nov/Dec issue of our web magazine "I Want to Thrive!" and there are many great recipes in her cookbooks, here.

 Also, Elaine did say this about allergies...see the below link....